-Racial Action for the Climate Emergency is working with organisations to create transparency cards that will create the impetus to go further and faster on diversity and inclusion.
+Racial Action for the Climate Emergency is working with organisations to drive transparency that will create the impetus to go further and faster on diversity and inclusion.

-Between April and September 2022 we will collect compariable data from UK charities, and trusts and foundations, that predominantly work on, or fund, environmental, climate, nature or sustainability issues.
+Between April and September we collect comparable data from UK charities, trusts and foundations that predominantly work on, or fund, environmental, climate nature or sustainability issues.

-Throughout October we will analyse the data and prepare the inaugural RACE Report, which will be an annual summary report of the sectoral data.
-This first report will be generic without individual organisations identified and will set a decent, robust benchmark.
+In October and November we analyse the data and prepare The RACE Report, an annual summary report of the sectoral data.
+After the first year, this report will be accompanied by individual transparency cards for organisations above a certain size.

-In 2023, and every year thereafter until at least 2027, we will repeat the survey and publish The RACE Report annually.
-From 2023 we will also publish the online transparency cards for individual organisations, as is done in Green 2.0.
+In 2023, and every year thereafter until at least 2027, we will repeat the survey and publish The RACE Report annually along with the online transparency cards for individual organisations.

 In 2022, 91 organisations submitted data on the race and ethnicity of their staff members to The RACE report.
 The proportion of those who identify as people of color and racially or ethnically marginalised groups is...